 Meaning and History

-BET appeared in 1980, but only in 1983 became a full-fledged channel.
-It was a short block of programs containing sitcoms with black characters and African American artists’ clips for the first three years.
-Despite the limited broadcast time, Black Entertainment Television’s network has been on a par with other organizations.
+BET launched in 1980, but it became a full-fledged channel only in 1983.
+It was a short block of programs featuring sitcoms with black characters and clips from African American artists for the first three years.
+Despite the limited broadcast time, Black Entertainment Television’s network has been on par with other organizations.
 Even then, she had her recognizable symbol, which became the basis for all subsequent logos.

 The graphic sign was created by Cheryl D. Holmes Miller, who advocated for racial and gender equality in design.
 She believed that black specialists have a great advantage over whites: they can fulfill orders for people of any ethnicity.
-Therefore, Cheryl was eager to design logos for companies owned by African Americans.
+Therefore, Cheryl was eager to design logos for African American-owned companies.
 By the way, she was white, unlike her father and many relatives.

 In the 1980s, a woman founded the studio Cheryl D. Miller Design Inc. and went on to create a corporate identity for Fortune 500 companies, including BET.
-So many of the emblems of this channel are her merit.
+So many of this channel’s emblems are her merit.

 What is BET?